Skip to main content

 Who can apply?

-• already be running a creative business (including social enterprise or commercial) from any creative discipline or developing a product that has potential commercial intellectual property (IP) value
+• already be running a creative business (which could be a social enterprise or commercial) or developing a product that has potential commercial intellectual property value

 • have spent at least a year on enterprising activity to develop your business/product idea